-Article No. Item No. Comply Non Comply NA Governance Implementation Justification for non-compliance Article 8 - Duties of the Chairman of the Board 8.1 The Chairman is responsible for ensuring the proper functioning of the Board; in an appropriate and effective manner including timely receipt by the Board Members of complete and accurate information.
+Article No. Item No. Comply Not Comply NA Governance Implementation Justification for non- compliance Article 8 - Duties of the Chairman of the Board 8.1 The Chairman is responsible for ensuring the proper functioning of the Board; in an appropriate and effective manner including timely receipt by the Board Members of complete and accurate information.
 V The adopted Board Charter and Governance Charter define the duties of Board Chairman.
 The actual practices 8.2 The Chairman may not be a member of any of the Board committees prescribed in this Code.
 V confirm that the Board Chairman compliance with all duties and 8.3 The duties and responsibilities of the Chairman of the Board of Directors shall, in addition to the provisions of the Board Charter, include but not be limited to the following: V responsibilities stated in this Article.
-8.3.1 to ensure that the Board discusses all the main issues in an efficient and timely manner; V performs semi- annual evaluation of board Members, see clarification no. 2 8.3.2 to approve the agenda of every meeting of the Board of Directors taking into consideration any matter proposed by any other Board Member; this may be delegated by the Chairman to a Board Member but the Chairman remains responsible for the proper discharge of this duty by the said Board Member; V 8.3.3 to encourage all Board Members to fully and effectively participate in dealing with the affairs of the Board of Directors for ensuring that the Board of Directors is working in the best interest of the Company; V 8.3.4 to ensure effective communication with Shareholders and communication of their opinions to the Board of Directors; and V 8.3.5 to allow effective participation of the Non-Executive Board Members in particular and to promote constructive relations between Executive and Non- Executive Board Members; V 8.3.6 to ensure the conducting of an annual evaluation to the Board's performance.
-V
+The Company performs semiannual 8.3.1 to ensure that the Board discusses all the main issues in an efficient and timely manner; V evaluation of board Members, see clarification no. 2 8.3.2 to approve the agenda of every meeting of the Board of Directors taking into consideration any matter proposed by any other Board Member; this may be delegated by the Chairman to a Board Member but the Chairman remains responsible for the proper discharge of this duty by the said Board Member; V 8.3.3 to encourage all Board Members to fully and effectively participate in dealing with the affairs of the Board of Directors for ensuring that the Board of Directors is working in the best interest of the Company; V 8.3.4 to ensure effective communication with Shareholders and communication of their opinions to the Board of Directors; V 8.3.5 To allow effective participation of the Non-Executive Board Members in particular and to promote constructive relations between Executive and Non- Executive Board Members; V 8.3.6 to ensure the conducting of an annual evaluation to the Board's performance. ٧

-Article No. Item No. Comply Non Comply NA Governance Implementation Justification for non-compliance Article 9 - Board Composition 9.1 The Board composition shall be determined in the Company's by-laws.
-The Board shall include executive, non-executive and independent Board Members so as to ensure that the Board decisions are not dominated by one individual or a small group of individuals.
-V The basic rule of association was amended to comply with commercial companies law no. 11/2015 and the governance code.
-This will be Members shall be Independent Board Members and a majority of the Board Members shall be Non-Executive Board Members.
-V adopted at the extra ordinary general assembly scheduled to be held on 9.3 Board Members shall have adequate expertise and knowledge to effectively perform their functions in the best interest of the Company and they shall give sufficient time and attention to their role as Board Members.
-04/04/2016 The incumbent Board meets the regulations for Board 9.4 The percentage of Company Capital for the nominee for the position of independent Board Member shall not exceed the number of shares required to ensure his membership of the Board.
-V Composition as required by this Charter.
+Article No. Item No. Comply Not Comply NA Governance Implementation Justification for non- compliance Article 9 - Board Composition 9.1 The Board composition shall be determined in the Company's by-laws.
+The Board shall include executive, nonexecutive and independent Board Members so as to ensure that the Board decisions are not dominated by one individual or a small group of individuals.
+9.2 At least one third of the Board Members shall be Independent Board Members and a majority of the Board Members shall be Non-Executive Board Members.
+9.3 Board Members shall have adequate expertise and knowledge to effectively perform their functions in the best interest of the Company and they shall give sufficient time and attention to their role as Board Members.
+9.4 The percentage of Company Capital for the nominee for the position of independent Board Member shall not exceed the number of shares required to ensure his membership of the Board.
+V V The basic rule of association was amended to comply with commercial companies law no. 11/2015 and the governance code.
+This was adopted at the extra ordinary general assembly held on 05/04/2016.
+The incumbent Board meets the regulations for Board Composition as required by this Charter.